 SEAS ARE REPORTED AS SIGNIFICANT WAVE HEIGHT...WHICH IS THE AVERAGE OF THE HIGHEST THIRD OF THE WAVES.
 INDIVIDUAL WAVE HEIGHTS MAY BE MORE THAN TWICE THE SIGNIFICANT WAVE HEIGHT.

-This forecast is for a single location.
+- This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.

 - The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc. These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly.